JamesLydon/SEATEmailProtocol/README.md

 # (S)imple (E)mail (A)ccess (T)ransfer Protocol
-A client+server implementation of a theoretical all-in-one SMTP+IMAP Email Protocol
+A client+server implementation of a theoretical all-in-one SMTP+IMAP Email Protocol.
+SMTP and IMAP are essentially two halves of what powers email today.
+This combined protocol is built as a demonstrative thought experiment and as a personal learning exercise after reading the related RFCs for both SMTP and IMAP.

 This implementation requires the installation of Python3.
 Specifically, Python 3.4 was used in writing this software.
 Python 2 is not compatible with this program and even earlier versions of Python 3 may not be compatible.
 Later versions of Python 3 after Python 3.4 are most likely compatible, but each release version has not been exhaustively tested with this project.